 - Entries must be 1000 to 3000 words long.

-- The theme for this year's contest is "redemption".
+- The theme for this year's contest is "persistence".
 Writers may draw inspiration from this or any sci-fi or fantasy themes they wish.

 - Please, no fan fiction; all entries must use original characters and settings.

 - Submissions must be made in doc or pdf format, sent to @email.

 - Titles on the form and the submission must match.

 - Both your entry form and story must be received by December 1st.

 For more information, please e-mail us at @email.

 Winners will be contacted via email on or before January 1.